Rivers of Joy (song): Music video

 A music video for "Rivers of Joy" was filmed on 26 March 2001.
 No Angels reteamed with Robert Bröllochs, director of their debut video "Daylight in Your Eyes" (2001), who produced "Rivers of Joy" through his Camelot Filmproduktion.
 As with their previous video, filming took place at the X-Sight-Studios in Groß-Gerau near Darmstadt and lasted 20 hours.
-Similar to "Daylight in Your Eyes", most of the sequences in the CGI-heavy video were shot in front of a white background, while several computer animations required shoting in front of a bluescreen.
+Similar to "Daylight in Your Eyes", most of the sequences in the CGI-heavy video were shot in front of a white background, while several computer animations required shooting in front of a bluescreen.
 Popstars coach Detlef Soost served as the choreographer again.
 Due to time constraints, the band was forced to learn his choreography in just six hours.

 The visuals depict No Angels as marble statues in a museum of art.
 When the music starts, they come to life and leave their platforms.
 They start dancing and singing, and call several animal statues such as lions and elephants into being.
 The video for "Rivers of Joy" premiered in April 2001 on MTV Central's show Brand:Neu.